AntonioAI/game-of-life/memory-bank/progress.md

 - Added subtle shadows and borders for visual depth
 - Implemented responsive behavior for mobile, tablet, and desktop views

+### 2023-03-24: Implemented Step 3.1 - Set Up the Canvas Element
+- Initialized the HTML5 Canvas in `src/script.js`
+- Created a grid system with default size of 50x50 cells
+- Implemented drawing functions with light gray grid lines
+- Added a settings panel for grid customization
+- Created preset options (50x50, 75x75, 100x100)
+- Implemented custom size input functionality
+- Added responsive styling for the settings panel

 ## In Progress

-### Step 3.1 - Set Up the Canvas Element
+### Step 3.2 - Implement Cell Toggling Functionality
 - Status: Not started

 ## Next Steps
-- Implement Step 3.1 - Set Up the Canvas Element
+- Implement Step 3.2 - Implement Cell Toggling Functionality
-- Proceed with Step 3.2 - Implement Cell Toggling Functionality
+- Proceed with Step 4.1 - Define the Simulation Rules

 ## Notes for Future Developers
 - The HTML structure follows a modular approach with separate containers for different UI elements